Story and Photos by G.I. and Jo Wilson

 We visit the elegant old Capitol, drive past the stately new Capitol and beautiful grounds.

-Our primary focus today is the Vicksburg National Military Park, scene of the siege and defense of Vicksburg in 1863.
+Our primary focus today is the Vicksburg National Military Park, scene of the siege and defense of Vicksburg from May 18 to July 4, 1863.

-We relax in the comfort of our air-conditioned bus as we wind through beautifully manicured hills and meadows.
+We relax in the comfort of our air-conditioned bus as while winding through beautifully manicured hills and meadows.
 Hills have been reforested in stark contrast to the almost barren hills laced with bunkers and batteries designed for combat in 1863.

-A major attraction along the way is state statues honoring their soldiers involved in the battle.
+A major attraction along the way are the more than 1,400 monuments, tablets, and markers that dot the landscape honoring soldiers involved in the battle.

 Your soul would have to be calloused over not to feel a knot, the size of a grapefruit in your gut, trying to hold back tears, to think; right here, in front of your eyes, brother against brother, neighbor against neighbor, Americans slaughtering Americans.

-On a brighter note, it is an adventure to explore remnants of the USS Cairo, one of the ironclad Union “battle ships” that patrolled area waters.
-It was sunk with a mine.
-We marvel at the ingenuity of that time, such a cumbersome, wood burning monster could float and fight a war.
+On a brighter note, it is an adventure to explore remnants of the USS Cairo, one of the ironclad Union “battleships” that patrolled area waters and was was sunk by a mine.
+We marvel at the ingenuity of that time, that such a cumbersome, wood burning monster could float and fight a war.